abuehl/docs/recommendations-for-using-modules.md

 really need them.
 If you must use them, keep the resulting module small.

-Large modules with a large number of partitions cause a lot of recompilations, of an inteterface partition changes.
+Large modules with a large number of partitions cause a lot of recompilations, of an interface partition changes.

 ### Avoid using internal partitions